-We are 3,500 Pennsylvania public school workers – and we just won an agreement that saves 2,700 jobs in Philadelphia.
+We are 3,500 public school workers in Philadelphia.
 We also work in Upper Morland Township, Interboro School District in Delaware County, Bensalem Township, Schuykill County, Scranton and Bellwood Antis as building engineers, cleaners and maintenance workers, school bus drivers and attendants, school aides, and environmental and pest control workers.

 In 2011 we defied the national anti-worker trend and won a new right for workers in Connecticut: paid sick days.
 This is an important reminder that progress is achievable even now.
 Most of the 4,500 of us work as office cleaners or food service workers in the Hartford and Stamford areas.
 But we’re growing statewide, as we help security officers win the fight to join our union.

 Property service workers first organized in the Washington D.C. area in the early 1940s, and we were on the front lines in the movement to unionize thousands of commercial janitors and cleaners throughout the U.S. We merged with 32BJ in 2006 and in the last five years helped security officers in Washington, D.C. and office cleaners in Northern Virginia win the fight to join us and raise standards on the job.
 Today, we are 18,000 strong, with members in D.C., Montgomery Country, Northern Virginia, and Baltimore.

 We are 32BJ’s smallest district, with 1500 members in the Miami area, but we don’t shy away from the fight to make our jobs better or our communities stronger.
 We have helped raise the living wage rate in Miami Beach.
 Security officers, office cleaners, and food service workers have organized and joined our ranks.
 Next stop: organizing airport workers.